-The Office of Global Engagement is committed to supporting our students as they prepare for study abroad, and we encourage you to be as open as possible with your advisors about your needs or concerns.
-Our office works closely with the Office of Disability Resources (ODR) to facilitate equal access for students when it can be reasonably arranged.
-Since the benefits of the Americans with Disabilities Act (ADA) may not follow students abroad, any student who may need accommodation should speak with ODR and their education abroad advisor early.
-Should you qualify for disability services through ODR, you are encouraged to discuss support or accommodation needs with your education abroad advisor in advance of your departure.
+Drexel Study Abroad is committed to supporting our students as they prepare for study abroad, and we encourage you to be as open as possible with your advisors about your needs or concerns.
+The Study Abroad office works closely with the Office of Disability Resources (ODR) to facilitate equal access for students when it can be reasonably arranged.
+Since the benefits of the Americans with Disabilities Act (ADA) may not follow students abroad, any student who may need accommodation should speak with ODR and their study abroad advisor early.
+Should you qualify for disability services through ODR, you are encouraged to discuss support or accommodation needs with your study abroad advisor in advance of your departure.